• Home

 Location: New JerseyClient: Leewood Real Estate Group NJStatus: 2000-2008

-Architect: Moya ArchitectsDesign: Frank X. Moya AIA LEED
+Architect: Moya ArchitectsDesign: Frank X. Moya AIA LEED Type: HOUSING - Mixed Income

 INFILL HOUSINGLeewood's strategy of infill redevelopment home ownership projects addressed a variety of urban and suburban settings – many of them former brownfield sites.
 The concept was based on established housing prototype models specifically developed for affordable and market rate, mixed income one- and two-family homes.
 These form the base components of new residential blocks that extend the continuity of existing streetscape grids.
 As such, these redevelopment concepts integrate pedestrian greenways and open space created by the simple building blocks enhancing the sense of community and creating new neighborhoods.